digital-asset/daml/docs/source/daml/daml-studio.rst

 1. Start DAML Studio by running ``daml studio`` in the current project.

-   This command will start Visual Studio Code and install the DAML Studio extension, or upgrade it to the latest version.
+   This command starts Visual Studio Code and (if needs be) installs the DAML Studio extension, or upgrades it to the latest version.

-2. Verify that the DAML Studio extension is installed by first clicking on the Extensions icon at the bottom of the VS Code sidebar, and then clicking on the DAML Studio extension that should be listed on the pane.
+2. Make sure the DAML Studio extension is installed:

+   1. Click on the Extensions icon at the bottom of the VS Code sidebar.
+   2. Click on the DAML Studio extension that should be listed on the pane.

    .. image:: daml-studio/images/daml_studio_extension_view.png